joe-irving/freedomtour/about.md

 ---
 ## What's the situation?

-Our political leaders, dominant ideas and cultural limits are failing to rise to the challenge of our moment.
-We're living through unprecedented times, times which call for new ways of thinking and being.
+Our political leaders, dominant ideas, and cultural limits are failing to rise to the challenge of our moment.
+We're living through unprecedented times, times that call for new ways of thinking and being.

 > The Freedom Tour is our answer to that call.